 Our Health and Safety Manual identifies more than 30 training programs that provide employees the necessary guidance, standards and procedures needed to perform their jobs.
 Examples of just some of these safety programs include:

 Supervisors are required to conduct Weekly Safety Discussions within their group and Monthly Employee Safety Discussions are held by Health & Safety Officers at each of our offices.
-Many of our clients conduct on-site daily Safety Tool Box Meetings where all employees, including Raba Kistner staff, are required to attend.
+Many of our clients conduct on-site daily Safety Tool Box meetings that all employees, including Raba Kistner staff, are required to attend.

 Our Behavior-Based Safety Program encourages employees to watch out for each other while seeking ways to improve our safety.
 All employees are expected to be proactive in their awareness of safety issues and to take measures to correct and notify Health & Safety Officers of any problem.
 In addition, our Short Service Employee Program recognizes that the potential of injury for new employees is greater; therefore, seasoned employees are assigned to work with them to keep them injury free while they are learning our safety procedures.